 - Enable students, parents and carers to access quality information about future study options and employment opportunities.

 - Address the individual needs of students by offering careers guidance at different stages in their academy life.
-This impartial careers advice and guidance will be delivered by Mr Alex Hay from Career Connect.
+This impartial careers advice and guidance to be delivered by Mr Alex Hay from Career Connect.

 - Offer students a range of opportunities to have encounters with employers and employees, so that students understand the skills that are valued in the workplace.

-- Offer students first-hand experience of the workplace, either through work visits, work shadowing and/or work experience.
+- Offer students first-hand experience of the workplace either through work visits, work shadowing and/or work experience.